The Secret Blueprint: How An AP Statistics Student Designs An Experiment That Guarantees Top Scores

 Wrapping It All Together

-Once you sit down to write the final report, think of it as telling a story:
+When you sit down to write the final report, think of it as telling a story:

 • Introduction: State the question and why it matters.

-That's why - Methods: Describe the design, participants, materials, procedure, and controls. - Results: Present the key statistics—means, standard deviations, confidence intervals, p‑values—alongside a clear table or graph.
+• Results: Present the key statistics—means, standard deviations, confidence intervals, p‑values—alongside a clear table or graph.

 • Discussion: Interpret what the numbers mean in plain language, consider limitations, and suggest next steps.

 A well‑written discussion will also touch on the practical implications of your findings.
-Even if the effect is small, you might argue that a subtle change in teaching strategy could benefit a large class over time.
+Still, even if the effect is small, you might argue that a subtle change in teaching strategy could benefit a large class over time.
 If the effect is large, you have evidence to push for a curriculum shift.

 Final Checklist Before You Submit